 - African Languages: Afrikaans (South Africa), Amharic (Ethiopia), Shona (Zimbabwe), Twi (Ghana), Wolof (Senegal), Zulu (South Africa).
-Note: Yoruba offerings for Fall 2013 and Spring 2014 are uncertain.
+Note: Yoruba offerings for 2014-2015 are uncertain.
 Contact the Center for more information.

-- Asian Languages: Bangla/Bengali, Dari (Afghanistan), Filipino, Malay, Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Thai, Vietnamese.
-NEW IN FALL 2013: Tibetan.
-TENTATIVE FOR SPRING 2014: Burmese (Myanmar).
+- Asian Languages: Bangla/Bengali, Burmese, Dari (Afghanistan), Filipino, Malay, Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Thai, Tibetan, Vietnamese.

 - Languages of the Americas: Haitian Creole

 - Other languages may be added.
 Some languages become unavailable for a given semester.
 Some languages may appear in the catalog but only be available intermittently.
 If you do not see your language of interest, please e-mail for more information.

 Seven to ten hours a week of independent study using a combination of textbooks, workbooks, audio and video materials, software, and online materials (course components vary by language);

 A weekly conversation practice session led by a native-speaking conversation partner;

 - A final oral evaluation given by a professor accredited in the target language.